 Available on iOS only | Free

-Whlie i has many of the same features as Photoshop, such as layers, the learning curve isn’t so steep.
-That said, to get the most out of Enlight Photofox, you’ll probably need to watch a bunch of its tutorial videos.
+While it has many of the same features as Photoshop, such as layers, the learning curve isn’t so steep.
+That said, to get the most out of Photoleap, you’ll probably need to watch a bunch of its tutorial videos.

 The downside is that the free version only allows you to use two layers at once.
-So, you’ll need to subscribe to the pro version ($2.74 per month or a one-time purchase of $64.99) if you want to let your creativity run wild.
+So, you’ll need to subscribe to the unlimited version if you want to let your creativity run wild.

 Best for: Sharing your photos to build an online following.